 “Like fire [government] is a dangerous servant and a fearful master.”

-Unlike the fiat dollar, gold is a sound money.
+Meantime, gold is a sound money.
 It is therefore an honest money.

-A state in charge of money is a fox in charge of a henhouse.
+Yet a government in charge of money is a fox in charge of a henhouse.

 “Austrian” school economist Ryan McMaken: